davepatel2/StuffEx---full-stack/packages/express-backend/ENDPOINTS.md

 ### POST `/users/:userId/items`

 Creates a new listing from a user.
 The post body should contain an object meeting the requirements in the item schema. `title` and `description` are the only required fields.

+### GET ` /users/:userId/items-bought`

+Retrieves a list of items that a specific user has bought.
+Use the `userId` path variable to specify which user's purchased items you want to see.
+For example, `/users/abc/items-bought` to see items bought by the user with ID `abc`.

+### PATCH `/users/:userId/items/:itemId`

+Updates the buyer information for an item and adds the item to the user's bought list.
+To mark an item as bought by a user, send a PATCH request with the `userId` and `itemId`.
+For example, `/users/abc/items/123` to mark the item with ID `123` as bought by the user with ID `abc`.